iivanoo/covid-apps-observer/data/data_uk/reports/resources/uk.ac.shef.oak.pheactiveten___5.0.16/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="uk.ac.shef.oak.pheactiveten 3 reviews"/>
 </p>

+> No baseline assessment to measure whst is "brisk" for me.
+Makes you feel good when you notch up a chunk of brisk minutes, motivating to make me reach the next 10.<br> :date: __2021-05-03 11:17:55__

 > This app is quite good, but only for mapping your walks.
 It would be good if it included other activities such as gardening, going to the gym, swimming etc.<br> :date: __2021-05-01 18:00:27__